maoosi/prisma-appsync/docs/demo/post.md

 }
 ```

-### Deleting a single post
+### Deleting a single Post

-Single post delete mutations can take one input:
+Single Post delete mutations can take one input:

 -   `where`: `PostWhereUniqueInput!` A required object type specifying a field with a unique constraint (like id).